ItsOyondi/DSS-challenge---health-data/README.md

-# American-Airlines-financial-performance-analysis
+# Challenge started - to be updated later
-This task involved an analysis of the American Airlines financial performance since 1995.
-The data was obtained from http://web.mit.edu/airlinedata/www/default.html.
+This task is a data science competition am currently working on.
+I will update the results here later.